Corinna Kopf Heats Up Instagram With Steamy Bathroom Shot In Her ‘Tighty Whities’

 Others pointed out that the bathroom looked like it was cold, which seemed to reflect in Kopf’s appearance.

 As The Inquisitr reported, Kopf is no stranger to sharing racy images of herself online.
-The popular model frequently attracts viral attention for her snaps, including one back in September in which she rocked a red bikini and introduced fans to her new “boyfriend” — which turned out to be a live lizard that was perched on her chest in one of the shots she posted.
+The popular model frequently attracts viral attention for her snaps, including one back in September in which she rocked a red bikini and introduced fans to her new “boyfriend,” which turned out to be a live lizard that was perched on her chest in one of the shots she posted.

 As the reaction to her latest shot demonstrated, Kopf has found a knack for attracting viral interest.
 The shot was a hit beyond the original posting, with many taking to other social media outlets to share the racy image.

 Looper noted in a feature on the model that she has become a “multifaceted internet star,” first building a following on Instagram before branching out to Twitter and even on YouTube, where she has found a new group of fans.
 Kopf also has her own clothing line, which she shows off in her posts.

 Part of her popularity has come from a high level of interaction with followers.
 Kopf took to her Instagram stories to share the bathroom snap and let fans know that she was liking their comments, something that many noted as they wrote replies and sent compliments.

-The picture ended up with more than 4,500 comments in a matter of just a few hours.
+The picture ended up with more than 4,500 comments in a matter of hours.